PBS-Wisconsin-Team-1/audio-qa-app/README.md

 - Computes overall metrics (sample rate, channels, duration, loudness indicators)
 - Per-window MOS (mean opinion score) detection using `squim` (or a simple fallback estimator)
 - Saves per-file reports and example audio clips into `detection_results/`
-- Small React frontend for browsing results and launching the CLI
+- React frontend for uploading/queuing files, saving results, and browsing reports.
+- Option to launch CLI and from frontend and process all functionity in CLI.

 ## Prerequisites